awsdocs/amazon-ecs-developer-guide/doc_source/launch_types.md

 ## Fargate launch type<a name="launch-type-fargate"></a>

-The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure\.
-Just register your task definition and Fargate launches the container for you\.
+Using the Fargate launch type, you can run your containerized applications without the need to provision and manage the backend infrastructure\.
+After you register your task definition, Fargate launches the container for you\.

 The AWS Fargate launch type is currently available in the following Regions: